j-sulliman/langchain-web-app/README.md

 [Langchain](https://www.langchain.com/langchain) is framework that simplifies and abstracts working with Large Lange Models (LLMs) from various providers.

-For this lab we use LangChain's OpenAI integration to interact with the GPT4 model.
+We use LangChain's OpenAI integration to interact with the GPT4 model.

 ### OpenAI
 You'll need to create an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) which will be used to autheniticate requests from Langchain